benlaro0214/RV-01-chatbot-with-voice-recognition/README.md

 * This chatbot only works with English spoken input.
 * The chatbot can only respond to phrases or commands that are specified in the rules2a.json file.
 It cannot handle any other requests.
 * The chatbot's response may not always be accurate or appropriate, depending on the input it receives and the rules specified in the JSON file.

+## TO-DO LIST
+* Add more functions and responses.
+* Have a wake-word that can be personalized.
+* Have it use an offline speech recongnition (Sphinx).